Frenchyfries101/practice_class_1/README.md

 # practice_class_1
-this is a series of plractice classes
+this is a series of practice tasks done on git hub using the terminal